Check your eligibility for the Lifeline Program

 Persons in HouseholdAnnual Income

-Each year the income-eligibility requirements for the Lifeline Program may change.
-You may be required to complete the provider’s household worksheet to help determine your household’s total income.
+You may be required to complete a Household Worksheet as part of the Lifeline application process to help determine your household’s total income.

-Your household is eligible for Lifeline service if a member participates in one of the following federal assistance programs:
+Your household qualifies for Lifeline service if a member participates in one of the following federal assistance programs:

 • Medicaid (MassHealth is the Massachusetts Medicaid Program)